BinduPratyusha/Automation_Task_Fillr/README.md

 	 The folders and it's use in this project is
-		1. FillrRakuten > Test-Auto > src > resources > features > AmazonSample.feature  contains scenario based steps in BDD format
+		1. src > resources > features > AmazonSample.feature  contains scenario based steps in BDD format
-		2. FillrRakuten > Test-Auto > src > test > java > com.qualityassurance > stepdefs > AmazonSampleSteps.java contains the implementation of the scenarios mentioned in #1.
+		2. src > test > java > com.qualityassurance > stepdefs > AmazonSampleSteps.java contains the implementation of the scenarios mentioned in #1.
 		This file also have
 			a. @BeforeTest - Contains all the capabilities of mobile and to eastablish connection between the appium server.
 			b. @Test - Contains all the actual steps which are defined in AmazonSample.feature file